omise/omise-android/README.md

 ```

 ## Authorizing payment

 Some payment methods require the customer to authorize the payment using an authorization URL.
 This includes [3-D Secure verification](https://docs.opn.ooo/fraud-protection#3-d-secure), [Internet Banking payment](https://docs.opn.ooo/internet-banking), [Alipay](https://docs.opn.ooo/alipay), etc. Opn Payments Android SDK provides a built in class to handle the authorization.

-On payment methods that require opening the external app (e.g. mobile banking app) to authorize the transaction, set the *return_uri* to a **deeplink** or **applink** to be able to open the merchant app.
-Else, after the card holder completes authorizing the transaction on the external app, the flow redirects to the normal link in the *return_uri* and opens it on the browser app, and therefore results in the payment not being completed.
+On payment methods that require opening the external app (e.g. mobile banking app) to authorize the transaction, set the _return_uri_ to a **deeplink** or **applink** to be able to open the merchant app.
+Else, after the card holder completes authorizing the transaction on the external app, the flow redirects to the normal link in the _return_uri_ and opens it on the browser app, and therefore results in the payment not being completed.
+Some authorize URLs will be processed using the in-app browser flow and others will be processed using the native flow from the SDK (3DS v2) and all of this is automatically handled by the SDK.

 ### Authorizing payment activity